 Cardiovascular disease (CVD) is a major cause of death and an important contributor to the wide and growing inequalities in mortality in high-income countries.
-As a result, the reduction of CVD has long been an objective of health policy in the UK and elsewhere, with a series of initiatives introduced with this as either a primary or second-ary focus.

-Recently, there has been interest in the potential of 'health checks' (a non-programmatic form of screening for CVD risk factors) to contribute to reductions in overall CVD mortality and inequalities.
-The core theory for this approach is that it is possible to influence several of the factors (such as smoking, high blood pressure and obesity) that increase the risk of CVD, using primary prevention therapies such as statin and antihypertensive drugs and behavioural interventions to reduce CVD risk for those without CVD but currently at high risk.
-By systematically identifying and offering treatment to those at high risk, it is proposed that population health improvement (and reductions in health inequality) can be expected.
-However, there is controversy about whether health check programmes are effective in reducing the CVD risk of populations and whether an approach based on identifying individuals at high risk is appropriate.7-9
+As a result, the reduction of CVD has long been an objective of health policy in the UK and elsewhere, with a series of initiatives introduced with this as either a primary or secondary focus.
+2 is possible to influence several of the factors (such as smoking, high blood pressure and obesity) that increase the risk of CVD, using primary prevention therapies such as statin and antihypertensive drugs and behavioural interventions to reduce CVD risk for those without CVD but currently at high risk.
+By systematically identifying and offering treatment to those at high risk, it is proposed that population health improvement (and reductions in health inequality) can be expected.3 However, there is controversy about whether health check programmes are effective in reducing the CVD risk of populations5 6 and whether an approach based on identifying individuals at high risk is appropriate.^{7-9}